pfefferle/wordpress-nodeinfo/README.md

 This plugin provides a barebone JSON file with basic "node"-informations.
 The file can be extended by other WordPress plugins, like [OStatus](https://wordpress.org/plugins/ostatus-for-wordpress/), [Diaspora](https://github.com/pfefferle/wordpress-dandelion) or [ActivityPub](https://wordpress.org/plugins/activitypub/)/[Pterotype](https://wordpress.org/plugins/pterotype/).

+### What information does this plugin share?

+The plugin exposes the following public information about your site:

+* **Software**: WordPress version (major version only for privacy)
+* **Usage statistics**: Number of users, posts, and comments
+* **Site info**: Your site name and description
+* **Protocols**: Which federation protocols your site supports (e.g., ActivityPub)
+* **Services**: Which external services your site can connect to (e.g., RSS feeds)

+This information helps other servers in the Fediverse discover and interact with your site.

+### Supported NodeInfo versions

+This plugin supports all major NodeInfo specification versions:

+* **NodeInfo 1.0** and **1.1** - Original specifications
+* **NodeInfo 2.0**, **2.1**, and **2.2** - Current specifications with extended metadata
+* **NodeInfo2** - Alternative single-endpoint format

+### Endpoints

+After activation, the following endpoints become available:

+* `/.well-known/nodeinfo` - Discovery document (start here)
+* `/wp-json/nodeinfo/2.2` - NodeInfo 2.2 (recommended)
+* `/wp-json/nodeinfo/2.1` - NodeInfo 2.1
+* `/wp-json/nodeinfo/2.0` - NodeInfo 2.0
+* `/wp-json/nodeinfo/1.1` - NodeInfo 1.1
+* `/wp-json/nodeinfo/1.0` - NodeInfo 1.0
+* `/.well-known/x-nodeinfo2` - NodeInfo2 format

 ## Frequently Asked Questions

+### Why do I need this plugin?

+If you want your WordPress site to be part of the Fediverse (decentralized social networks like Mastodon), this plugin helps other servers discover information about your site.
+It works together with plugins like [ActivityPub](https://wordpress.org/plugins/activitypub/) to make your site fully federated.

+### Is any private information shared?

+No. Only public information about your site is shared, such as your site name, description, and post counts.
+No personal user data or private content is exposed.

+### How can I verify it's working?

+Visit `https://yoursite.com/.well-known/nodeinfo` in your browser.
+You should see a JSON document with links to the NodeInfo endpoints.

+### Can other plugins extend the NodeInfo data?

+Yes!
+This plugin is designed to be extensible.
+Other plugins can use WordPress filters to add their own protocols, services, or metadata.
+For example, the ActivityPub plugin automatically adds `activitypub` to the supported protocols list.

 ## Changelog